thery/coq/doc/sphinx/practical-tools/utilities.rst

-An inferior mode to run |Coq| under |Emacs|, by Marco Maggesi, is also included in the distribution, in file ``coq-inferior.el``.
+An inferior mode to run |Coq| under |Emacs|, by Marco Maggesi, is also included in the distribution, in file ``inferior-coq.el``.
 Instructions to use it are contained in this file.